shchung1234/NBAchatbot/README.md

 NBAchatbot is a chatbot designed to talk about the 2019 NBA season.
 Checkout our [paper](final_paper.pdf)!

+## Requirements

+Python 3.4+ for the venv module, which comes baked in.

 ## Installation

 Now with a [Makefile](Makefile)!